clueproject/clue_script/README.txt

 A simple example to add a command that prints "hello world"::

-  from khufu.script import command, Commander
+  from clue_script import command, Commander

   @command
   def helloworld():